Douglas Douglas-Hamilton, 14th Duke of Hamilton: Air force career and flight over Everest

-He became interested in flying at an early age, and served in the Royal Auxiliary Air Force (RAuxAF).
+Hamilton became interested in flying at an early age, and served in the Royal Auxiliary Air Force (RAuxAF).
 He was commissioned in the 602 (City of Glasgow) Squadron as a pilot officer on 4 July 1927, with subsequent and rapid promotions to flying officer (4 January 1929) and to flight lieutenant (15 January 1930).
 On 6 May 1931, aged 28, the Marquess became the youngest squadron leader of his day, commanding the squadron from 1931 to 1936.

 He was involved in one of the more ambitious aeronautical flights of the early twentieth century, sponsored by Lucy, Lady Houston, the Houston-Mount Everest Flight Expedition.
-Flying in formation higher than any before; Lord Clydesdale, as he was known, was chief pilot on the first flight over Mount Everest in 1933, flying a Westland PV-3 biplane.
+Flying in formation higher than any before; Lord Clydesdale, as he was then known, was chief pilot on the first flight over Mount Everest in 1933, flying a Westland PV-3 biplane.
 The extremity endured by the crews of these aeroplanes helped demonstrate the need for pressurised cabins in modern aircraft.
 It was also the first detailed and scientific survey of the Himalaya region.
 Indirectly, the expedition resulted in the formation of Scottish Aviation Ltd (now part of BAE Systems).
-A documentary film, Wings over Everest, by Ivor Montagu and Geoffrey Barkas, was made of the record-setting flight and won a Hollywood Oscar Award in 1934.
+A documentary film, Wings over Everest, by Ivor Montagu and Geoffrey Barkas, was made of the record-setting flight and won an Academy Award in the United States in 1936.

 In recognition of his role in the expedition, he was decorated with the Air Force Cross in the 1935 New Year Honours.
 As a pioneering early aviator, he was regarded in much the same heroic way as the astronauts a generation later.

 He relinquished command of his squadron on 2 September 1936, receiving a promotion to wing commander.